For more ELYSIUM’S PASSAGE Blog Posts, go to

-This narrative begins with a most unusual allegory that came to me in an intensive dream one night which, as it turned out, would foreshadow the direction of my future life.
-The symbolic nature of the objects and environments I encountered reminded me of the allegorical meanings I read of in Pilgrim’s Progress.
-My dream experience had a similar quality to it: the most provocative interpretative expression of my life up to that point, including various deficiencies not so obvious to me, though they likely were to others.
+This narrative begins with a most unusual allegory that came to me in a dream one night which, as it turned out, would foreshadow the direction of my future life.
+The symbolic nature of the objects and environments I encountered reminded me of the symbolic meanings I read of in Pilgrim’s Progress.
+My dream experience felt it had a similar quality: the most provocative interpretative expression of my life up to that point, including various deficiencies not so evident to me, though they were likely to others.

-Also, you will notice that on my title page I included the words, “come further up, come further in.”
+Also, note that I have included the quote above, come further up, come further in.
 These few words sum up the primary theme of this book and my new life.
-If you are familiar with C.S Lewis' works, you may recognize this phrase as the one that was cried out as the characters effortlessly went further up and further into the New Narnia, as described in The Last Battle, the concluding book in the Chronicles of Narnia series.
-Only after my adventure, did I come to understand the meaning Lewis meant to convey with this phrase.
+If you are familiar with the literary works of C.S.
+Lewis, you may recognise this phrase from what was cried out by the characters as they ran further up and further into the New Narnia, as described in The Last Battle, the concluding book in the Chronicles of Narnia series.
+Only after my adventure did I understand what meaning Lewis intended to convey with this short phrase.